LiliaFramework/Lilia/documentation/docs/libraries/lia.admin.md

 **Purpose**

 Loads stored admin groups and privileges from disk.
+If CAMI usergroups are available, they will be used instead and the current CAMI permissions will be imported.

 **Parameters**